nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - [UML Class Diagrams](https://nus-cs2103-ay2425s1.github.io/website/se-book-adapted/chapters/uml.html#class-diagrams)
 - [Testing](https://nus-cs2103-ay2425s1.github.io/website/se-book-adapted/chapters/testing.html)

-As we envisioned an application for wedding planners, we concocted multiple features that wedding planners we interviewed mentioned they wanted.
-These are features we have implemented to the WedLinker you see today.
+As we envisioned an application for wedding planners, we concocted multiple features based on feedback from the wedding planners we interviewed.
+These are the features that shape the WedLinker you see today.

 #### Difficulty Level:
 Adapting from the original AB3 to the WedLinker has been difficult as we opted for a more daring approach to implement